"Tested" by Adam Savage: An in-depth review of the world's best keyboard.

 Not only prediction of quality - but also the capability of being able to monitor and check the critical dimensions to keep quality in control is a missing part in most mechanical departments.

-The breakdown of user needs to requirements and technical specification is in poor condition or not clear at all.
+The breakdown of user needs to requirements and functional requirement is in poor condition or not clear at all.

 Systematic breakdown of the product specification:

-User Needs --> Requirements --> Technical Specifications (a functional specification - that can be stated in physical units).
+User Needs --> Requirements --> Functional Requirements (a functional specification that can be stated in physical units).

 Alignment between product owners, project managers, chief engineers, mechanical engineers,...